 The Teen Driver Challenge (TDC) course, which is offered at no cost to students, will provide the knowledge and hands-on experience to reduce your chances of being involved in a crash.

 Please note: the Teen Driver Challenge is not a supplemental or advanced driving course.
 It is a defensive driving program that covers various topics including: Vehicle Dynamics, Human Factors, Responsibility and Liability, Effects of Drugs and Alcohol, Night Driving and Aggressive Driving.
 TDC students are required to have a Florida Learner’s Permit or a valid Florida Operator’s License and have use of an automobile they usually operate during the driving exercises.
-Contact our agency at 904-264-6512 for more information and/or to obtain an application via our agency’s Juvenile Crime Unit staff.
+Contact Sgt.
+Keith Smith at 904-264-6512 for more information and/or to obtain an application.